Witt vector affine Springer fibers: Dimension of affine Springer fibers for the Lie algebras

 \subsection{Further assumptions on the group}

-By Corollary \ref{cor:reduction-Lie-alg} we may assume that $G=G'$ and we have the freedom of replaing $G$ by any reductive group over $F$ whose adjoint group is isomorphic to $G_{\mathrm{ad}}$.
-Meanwhile, the adjoint group $G_\mathrm{ad}$ is a product of simple groups and each simple factor of $G_\mathrm{ad}$ is the Weil restriction of an absolutely simple group (i.e. whose base change to $\overline{F}$ is simple).
-By Lemma \ref{lem:affine-flag-decompose} we may and do assume that $G_\mathrm{ad}$ is absolutely simple.
+By Corollary \ref{cor:reduction-Lie-alg} we may assume that $G=G'$ and we have the freedom of replacing $G$ by any reductive group over $F$ whose adjoint group is isomorphic to $G_{\mathrm{ad}}$.
+Meanwhile, the adjoint group $G_\mathrm{ad}$ is a product of $F$-simple groups and each simple factor of $G_\mathrm{ad}$ is the Weil restriction of an absolutely simple group (i.e. whose base change to $\overline{F}$ is simple).
+Let us examine the effect of Weil restrictions on the numerical invariants in Theorem \ref{thm:main-Lie-algebra-case}.
+Suppose $G=\mathrm{Res}_{\widetilde{F}/F}\widetilde{G}$ where $\widetilde{F}/F$ is a finite field extension.
+From the definition we easily see that the discriminant valuation $d_\fg(\ga)$ does not change if we replace $F$ (resp. $G$) by $\widetilde{F}$ (resp. $\widetilde{G}$).
+By Proposition \ref{prop:Artin-conductor-Res}, the same is true for the difference $\mathrm{Art}(G)-\mathrm{Art}(G_\ga)$.
+Also it is clear that all these invariants are additive when we decompose $G$ into products of simple factors.
+Then by Lemma \ref{lem:affine-flag-decompose} we may and do assume that $G_\mathrm{ad}$ is absolutely simple.
 Furthermore, we assume that $G$ splits over a \emph{tamely ramified} extension $F'/F$ of degree $e\ge1$, $p\nmid e$.
 We use the notations and definitions from \S\ref{sec:parahoric} and \S\ref{sec:group-model}.
 In particular, $G$ is an outer twist of its split form $\bbG$ defined by a homomorphism $\rho_G:\mu_e\to\mathrm{Out}(\bbG)$.